ForbiddenProgrammer/extended-ssrf-search/README.md

 __MaxThreads__

-The more threads, the faster the script is - but since we are dealing with a lot of connections I usually keep this below 10 on my personal computer and arround 30 on my VPS.
+The more threads, the faster the script is - but since we are dealing with a lot of connections I usually keep this below 10 on my personal computer and around 30 on my VPS.

 __ShuffleTests__